filipsPL/meshtastic-network-visualization/README.md

   - **Messages** - showing `from` and `to` of messages passed through the network
   - **Physical sender** - showing `sender` and `to` of messages passed through the network *(prototype)*
   - **Neighbors** - showing connections reported by nodes as `neighbors` *(early prototype)*

+### 4. Auxiliary script to dump and copy data (`cron-task.sh`)
+- to be run from cron
+- dump json data, copy to web directory, generates timestamp

 ## Installation

 ### Prerequisites